Helping You Modify Court Orders

 For a discussion of the jurisdictional issues that may arise in child custody modifications please see our child custody practice area.

-There must be a fifteen percent (15%) variance between the amount of the current child support order and the amount of the new child support calculation (presumptive proposed support order).
-You will be entitled to a child support modification if there is at least a fifteen percent (15%) variance.
+In order to get a modification in child support, there must be a fifteen percent (15%) variance between the amount of the current child support order and the amount of the new child support calculation (presumptive proposed support order).

 The requirements are different for people who qualify as low income providers.